dokku/dokku/docs/getting-started/install/debian.md

 sudo dokku plugin:install-dependencies --core
 ```

+These steps are not guaranteed to work on a non-Ubuntu platform.
+In particular, you'll need to install by hand the sinatra gem on Debian if you want to use the web admin for configuration.

 ## Unattended installation

 In case you want to perform an unattended installation of dokku, this is made possible through [debconf](https://en.wikipedia.org/wiki/Debconf_%28software_package%29), which allows you to configure a package before installing it.